samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 - pH-dependent solubility for these compounds
 - logD for 11 of these compounds for distribution between different phases: water-octanol, water-cyclohexane, water-ethyl acetate, water-heptane, water-MEK, water-TBME, and cyclohexane-DMF.
 Not all combinations of distribution coefficient are available because of compound solubility in the different phases.
 The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50.
 [Details on dataset collection are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127])

-It is likely we would run first a pKa prediction challenge on the 24 compounds, and then a logD challenge.
+We will first run a pKa prediction challenge on the 24 compounds, and then a logD challenge.